• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 • Share on Pinterest

-This sourdough bread recipe is festive and delicious!
-Swirls of pesto and parmesan cheese, soft and chewy sourdough bread, and marinara to dip it in-sounds like a party I don’t want to miss!!
+This sourdough Christmas tree bread recipe is festive and delicious!
+Swirls of pesto and parmesan cheese, soft and chewy sourdough bread, and marinara to dip it in.
+Get all the details and the printable recipe in this post!

 This is the cutest idea for a Christmas party or a family Christmas snack to munch on.
 I decided to do the pesto and Parmesan cheese because it gave it a more realistic vibe- the green and then the cheese made it look like sprigs from branches.
 However you could stuff this with anything.
 Cinnamon roll style, cranberry and herb, get creative!
 Tag us on Instagram @littlewifeinthewoods so we can see what you come up with!